rpyron/delim-SOM/README.md

 The contribution of each layer to the final model output is recorded, along with the clustering assignment of each individual over multiple learning replicates.
 The results therefore mirror a 'STRUCTURE'-type analysis including admixture estimates, but represent an unified delimitation model that incorporates various dimensions of ecological and evolutionary divergence for integative taxonomy.
 If only allelic data are used with a 'DNA.SOM()' model, then the assignment probabilities approximate individual ancestry coefficients.
 If multiple layers are used, we treat them as "species coefficients," which might be useful for testing a variety of ecological and evolutionary hypotheses.
 The available functions are 'DNA.SOM(),' 'Space.SOM(),' 'Climate.SOM(),' and 'Trait.SOM().'

-The requisite functions are in the 'kohonen_code.R' file, which loads the various dependencies:
+The requisite functions are in the './R/kohonen_code.R' file, which loads the various dependencies:

 ```
+source("./R/kohonen_code.R")
+set.seed(1)

 library(adegenet);library(maps);library(scales)
 library(conStruct);library(poppr);library(kohonen)
 library(lsr);library(combinat);library(viridis)